icopy-site/awesome/docs/awesome/free-for-dev.md

   * [Igloo](https://www.igloosoftware.com/) — Internal portal for sharing documents, blogs and calendars etc. Free for up to 10 users.
   * [Keybase](https://keybase.io/) — Keybase is a cool FOSS alternative to Slack, it keeps everyone's chats and files safe, from families to communities to companies.
   * [Google Meet](https://meet.google.com/) — Use Google Meet for your business's online video meeting needs.
 Meet provides secure, easy-to-join online meetings.
+  * [MarkUp](https://www.markup.io/) — MarkUp lets you collect feedback directly on top of your websites, PDFs and images.
   * [meet.jit.si](https://meet.jit.si/) — One click video conversations, screen sharing, for free
   * [Microsoft Teams](https://products.office.com/microsoft-teams/free) — Microsoft Teams is a chat-based digital hub that brings conversations, content, and apps together in one place all from a single experience.
 Free for up to 500k users.
   * [Miro](https://miro.com/) - Scalable, secure, cross-device and enterprise-ready team collaboration whiteboard for distributed teams.
 With freemium plan.